iiv-dasb/articles/articles/draft/workplace-happiness_01.md

 > **Culture of Failure:** Fail Fast, Fail Often

 Some companies try to advocate a "culture of failure".
 While not everyone manages to bring the core issue of this idea accross, accepting and even telling people to fail IS a good idea in my oppinion.
-Let your - especially non-seniors - team members know that failure is acceptable as long as they are upright about it and communicate it early.
-I prefer a junior that tells me a task was to difficult for them or that they hit a wall over one that spends 2 weeks desperately trying to succeed and runs out of time.
+Let your - especially non-senior - team members know that failure is acceptable as long as they are upright about it and communicate it early.
+I prefer a junior that tells me a task was to difficult for them or that they hit a wall over one that spends two weeks desperately trying to succeed and runs out of time.

 Trust and confidence go hand in hand so try to build confidence in your people.
-That way it will be easier to trust into their abilities.
+That way it will be easier to trust their abilities.

 ### Value
 It's very easy to say thank you, it costs you nothing and yet, so many people fail to mention it on a regular basis.

-If a colleague takes some time for you to answer a question or help you with an issue, tell them thanks for their valuable time.
+If a colleague takes some time to answer a question for you or help you with an issue, tell them thanks for their valuable time.
 If someone finishes an epic tasks that took the team a long time, tell them all that they did well.
 Maybe even do so in your next internal company mail.

 > "This quarter, we finished building the new B2B infrastructure for our main customer, **well in time and budged.
 Many thanks to the B2B Team for a job well done**.
 We even received praise from the customer CEO in our last review call."

 Don't forget to point out individuals as well.
 When you are a team lead, you might be well aware of your team but your boss might not be?
 It does not hurt to mention here and there when a trainee or student did a good or even outstanding job on a project.
 Don't wait for the next annual evaluation and spread some praise and thanks regularly.
-It creates a positive athmosphere and boosts peoples' ego and motivation.
+It creates a positive atmosphere and boosts peoples' ego and motivation.

 <!-- campfire image -->
-Again, if you are working the agile way (and even when not), use team building measures to boost morale and create perceived value.
+Again, if you are working the agile way (and even if not), use team building measures to boost morale and create perceived value.
 We're using a technique I know as "campfire" or "fishbowl" where the team comes together and one randomly chosen member turns off their camera (yeah, covid measures, we usually sat together in a room but that's simply the way we do it right now) and the whole team starts taking turns in talking positively about the lucky individual.
-Tell them what makes you glad/happy to have them in your team, which accomplishments recently stood out and other things that you might like about them
+Tell them what makes you glad/happy to have them in your team, which accomplishments recently stood out and other things that you might like about them.

 > Some bad employers do not do these things to keep people low on self-esteem so they have an easier time to negotiate underwhelming salaries... **Please, don't be a bad employer!**